Property Insurance Adjuster

 As a claims adjuster, we work primarily on behalf of the insured who need objective help dealing with insurance companies.
-We will help you to analyze and resolve claims by adding further input to the process, and we will be your advocate when there are disputes.
+We will help you analyze and resolve claims by adding further input to the process, and we will be your advocate when there are disputes.
 Insurance companies generally have one interest in mind: their profits.
 Your needs are not paramount to their goal of saving money on your home and property claims.
-We can help you to get a just and fair solution to your loss or damage claim while taking into consideration the many variables that go into a home insurance settlement.
+We can help you get a just and fair solution to your loss or damage claim while considering the many variables that go into a home insurance settlement.

-As your property claims adjuster, we use public estimation data to create value estimates on behalf of the insured.
+As your property claims adjuster, we use public estimation data to create value estimates for the insured.
 Estimates are then used to file comprehensive property claims that adequately cover the extent of the property damage and hold the insurer accountable for the money they owe their client.
-Insurance companies use internal information and adjustments to estimate their own payouts for a claim that you file, but these are often very conservative and may not cover the repair or replacement costs for your home.
-Therefore, people who need to file a claim with their insurer will benefit from working with a property claims adjuster to ensure that the reality of their damages and losses are understood and properly compensated.
+Insurance companies use internal information and adjustments to estimate their payouts for a claim that you file, but these are often very conservative and may not cover the repair or replacement costs for your home.
+Therefore, people who need to file a claim with their insurer will benefit from working with a property claims adjuster to ensure that the reality of their damages and losses are understood and adequately compensated.
 This is where an experienced professional property claims adjuster like those at Hope Public Adjusters in Indianapolis can help.

 Many Different Methods of Calculating Losses

 As your property claims adjuster, we also use various methods to calculate the public valuation estimates that relate to your own losses.
 These methods include usage figures, historical sales, demographic and regional information, condition, new construction, and existing building values.
 We have access to the most up-to-date assessment methods and can help to make these estimates more accurate.
 With this information, we can help you with your property claims to ensure that the home insurance company provides you with a fair settlement offer for your property claims.